Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration photo.

-If not treated promptly, facial paralysis due to herpes zoster can leave permanent sequelae, seriously affecting the quality of life and ability to communicate.
+If not treated promptly, facial paralysis due to shingles can leave permanent sequelae, seriously affecting the quality of life and the ability to communicate.
 Therefore, early treatment - especially within the first 72 hours - plays a key role.
 The regimen often combines antiviral drugs, corticosteroids, pain relievers and local care of the affected skin area.
 For patients with dry eyes, artificial tears, eye ointment and corneal protection are needed.
 During the recovery period, physical therapy exercises, acupuncture, and a combination of Eastern and Western medicine can help improve facial motor function.

 The disease is completely preventable with the shingles vaccine.
-Two types of vaccines are currently available, a live attenuated vaccine and a recombinant inactivated vaccine, which are recommended for people 50 years of age and older or adults at high risk.
-In addition, a healthy lifestyle, adequate nutrition, adequate sleep, and stress management are also important factors in preventing the disease.
+Two types of vaccines are currently available: a live attenuated vaccine and a recombinant inactivated vaccine, which are recommended for people 50 years of age and older or adults at high risk.
+In addition, a healthy lifestyle, adequate nutrition, adequate sleep and stress management are also important factors in preventing the disease.

 If you or a loved one has blisters in the ear or face, throbbing pain in the head, or sudden facial paralysis, do not ignore it.
 Go to a Dermatology or Neurology specialist for timely diagnosis and treatment to minimize long-term complications.